Azure/terraform-azurerm-aks/task/important.md

 **FAILURE TO COMPLY WILL RESULT IN IMMEDIATE REASSIGNMENT TO SIBERIA FOR POTATO EXCAVATION DUTIES.**
 **NO EXCEPTIONS.
 NO NEGOTIATIONS.
 ABSOLUTE COMPLIANCE REQUIRED.**

 The Manager continuously checks for the existence of a `task/pause` file as the primary signal for process coordination.
-When the `task/pause` file exists, the Manager executes the following sequence:
+When the `task/pause` file is not empty, the Manager executes the following sequence:

 ### 1. Progress Documentation Update
 ```markdown